(Post updated on 19 Jan 2020.)

 I link to expanded versions of the session’s handouts on my Talks page.

 I wrote an obituary for Lew.
-An edited version will appear in the January issue of the California Math Council Communicator.
-Here it is.
+An edited version appeared in the December 2019 issue of the CMC Communicator.
+Here is the article as I submitted it.

 Lew Douglas took his own life on April 22.
 Lew was a leading Bay Area math educator, and frequent presenter at Asilomar and Palm Springs, I had known him for over 30 years.
 During our decades as high school math teachers, we frequently exchanged ideas, even though we were not at the same school, and we attended each other’s talks at conferences.
 Lew’s interests in math education ranged widely, and he seemed to know a lot about everything: the history of math, complex numbers, statistics, geometry, and more.
 I think he contributed to the early versions of the CPM books.